 She has greatly impacted the restaurants by assembling a team of professional sales managers possessing a passion for planning exceptional private dining events that create lifelong memories for guests.
 Her team skillfully and seamlessly coordinates events of all sizes and nature such as wedding celebrations, intimate dinner parties, large corporate functions, Mardi Gras bashes and everything in between.

-In addition to Larsen’s work with Galatoire’s, she serves as the Vice President of Membership for the Gulf States chapter of Meeting Professionals International, the largest and most vibrant global meeting and event industry association.
+In addition to Larsen’s work with Galatoire’s, she serves as President Elect for the Gulf States chapter of Meeting Professionals International (MPI), the largest and most vibrant global meeting and event industry association.
 She and her husband, who also works in the hospitality industry, enjoy spending time with their two sons during their time off.

 René Sudduth oversees operations as Wine Director and Sommelier at Galatoire’s Restaurant and Galatoire’s 33 Bar & Steak.

 Working behind the scenes in the wine and spirits department for three years prior, René took over as Wine Director and Sommelier in July 2017.
 René’s talent is an invaluable asset to both Galatoire’s Restaurants.

 A native to California, René always had family working in the wine industry, making him passionate for his family’s trade.